Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Methodology

 \paragraph{Low-Rank Adaptation}

 LoRA parameterizes weight updates through low-rank decomposition:

-where $W_0$ are frozen pre-trained weights, and $A \in \mathbb{R}^{d \times r}$, $B \in \mathbb{R}^{k \times r}$ are trainable matrices with rank $r \ll \min(d,k)$.
-For transformer architectures comprising of attention and MLP feedforward layers \cref{eqn:lora_update} is generally applied to the MLP and attention layers.
-While LoRA reduces computational costs from $dk$ to $(d+k)r$ parameters, its root issues in unlearning remains underexplored, with existing solutions addressing symptoms rather than the fundamental optimization instabilities that arise in gradient-based unlearning scenarios.
+where $W_0$ is the pretrained weight, and $A \in \sR^{d \times r}$ and $B \in \sR^{k \times r}$ are trainable matrices with rank $r \ll \min(d,k)$.
+For transformer architectures (e.g., ViTs and LLMs) comprising attention and MLP feedforward (FFN) layers, \cref{eqn:lora_update} is generally applied to the MLP and attention layers.
+While LoRA reduces computational costs from $dk$ to $(d+k)r$ parameters, its root issues in unlearning remain underexplored, with existing solutions addressing symptoms rather than the fundamental instabilities that arise in the gradient-based unlearning.